All Episodes

 Whether they succeed with it or not is irrelevant to them.

-I mean, if you want to, if you want to have the ultimate procedure in pestering and hounding the White House of all these Iraq resolutions and everything else that's going on, a U.S. attorney flub, uh, why not add uh articles of impeachment to it?
+I mean, if you want to have the ultimate procedure in pestering and hounding the White House with all these Iraq resolutions and everything else that's going on, a U.S. attorney flub, why not add articles of impeachment to it?

-I'll I'll stop short of predicting it at the moment, but uh I I seriously will not be surprised when it happens.
+I'll stop short of predicting it at the moment, but I seriously will not be surprised when it happens.

-The Reverend Sharpton misspoke a couple times today during a press conference, responding to the three detectives being indicted in the Sean Bell shooting, a big story in New York.
+The Reverend Sharpton misspoke a couple times today during a press conference, responding to the three detectives being indicted in the Sean Bell shooting.

-This is the story where three cops uh fired 50 rounds at uh at an unarmed man a groom at a wedding and and uh coming out of a nightclub late at night, and uh now they've announced what they're gonna do.
+This is the story where three cops fired 50 rounds at an unarmed man, a groom, at a wedding and coming out of a nightclub late at night.

-We got we got audio and uh Al Sharpton still over the weekend outside the campaign headquarters of the uh uh uh star of the Internet today, Barack Obama.
+And Al Sharpton's still over the weekend outside the campaign headquarters of the star of the internet today, Barack Obama.

-And uh CNN has decided to defend the Breck girl uh on the orchestrated and mean-spirited neocan neocon attack on his looks and on his femininity.
+And CNN has decided to defend the Breck girl on the orchestrated and mean-spirited neocon attack on his looks and on his femininity.

 And who do you think is the focal point of the CNN criticism?